arifszn/OneClick/README.md

 - [Canva Resume](https://resumes.new) - Create a professional-looking resume using templates from Canva.
 - [Email Signature](https://emailsignature.new) - Create a professional email signature in 30 seconds HoneyBook.
 - [Indeed](https://profile.new) - Create your online resume with Indeed.
+- [Microsoft Teams](https://teams.new) - Chat with your team using Microsoft Teams.

 ## Support